Spring rolls are a fun way to eat your veggies and a refreshing way to replace sandwiches in warm weather.

 Salad is wrapped up with a creamy peanut butter dressing for a gluten-free, vegan, and no-added-sugar meal.
 (You can add protein like shrimp if you'd like!)

 These are extremely easy to make.
 Once the salad and dressing are ready, all you have to do is add a handful of the salad to the rice wrappers and roll them up!

 You can customize your spring rolls with any fruits and vegetables you like.
 I've made with and without cilantro, raw zucchini, cucumbers, strawberries, and watermelon.
 My base is always shredded cabbage and carrots, though.

 How Many Spring Rolls Should You Eat?

-Four spring rolls are a healthy meal.
-They pair veggies with protein and healthy fats from the dip.
-If you eat as a snack as opposed to a meal, reduce the serving to 2 spring rolls.
+Four spring rolls are a healthful and filling meal.
+They pair veggies with protein and healthy fats from the dressing.
+If you eat as a snack as opposed to a meal, reduce the serving to 1 or 2 spring rolls.

 *If you have a peanut allergy, try substituting the peanut butter with another nut or seed butter.
-These really require the dip to enjoy to their fullest potential.
+These really require the dressing to enjoy to their fullest potential.

 Spring Rolls with Creamy Peanut Dip

-Serving: 4 spring rolls + ¼ cup of dip
+Serving: 4 spring rolls + ¼ cup of dressing

 Prep Time: 30 minutes